jbelelieu/atos/docs/index.md

 ## If You Have PHP7 Installed Locally

 - From Github, download the [latest release ZIP file](https://github.com/jbelelieu/atos/releases)
-- Unzip it wherever you want on your local machine
+- Unzip it to your local machine into a writable folder
 - From the command line, go to the ATOS directory and launch the PHP server: `php -S localhost:9001`
-  - If you need to install PHP, please see "Notice: PHP 8.1 Requirement" below for instructions.
-  - You can test your machine's version of PHP using `php -v`
 - You can now access ATOS from any web browser at `http://localhost:9001`.

 ## If You Don't Have PHP7 Installed